OpenSkyProject/OpenSkyImager/README.md

 Compiling and installing
 =====================
-As of version 0.8.4 a custom install script has been introduced thanks to Clive Rogers.
+As of version 0.8.4 a custom install script has been introduced thanks to Clive Rogers (install_OSI.bash).
-This script will check for dependencies, (prompt for install if needed), compile and install the program in a suitable folder.
+This script will check for dependencies, (prompt for install if needed), compile and install the program in a suitable folder (both GTK2 & GTK3 versions).
 User interaction may be needed to create a menu entry, if so desired.

 However should anyone prefer to do all by hands here's what's needed and how to: